-&lt;sup>15 This calculation ignores medical costs and assumes that one half of the household's wealth is pre-annuitized Social Security wealth.
+&lt;sup>16 This calculation ignores medical costs and assumes that one half of the household's wealth is pre-annuitized Social Security wealth.
 Scholz, Seshadri, and Khitatrakun (2006) assume a real return of 4 percent, a coefficient of risk aversion of three, and a rate of time preference of 3 percent.
 The calculation is based on population average mortality for the 1936 birth cohort when calculating the optimal drawdown rate for the Scholz, Seshadri, and Khitatrakun (2006) sample, who were mostly born from 1931-41.
 Subsequent birth cohorts would consume somewhat smaller percentages, reflecting their greater life expectancy.

-&lt;sup>16 The NRRI calculations assume market expense loads, mortality improvements based on Social Security Administration projections, and that interest rates revert to levels prevailing in 2004.
+&lt;sup>17 The NRRI calculations assume market expense loads, mortality improvements based on Social Security Administration projections, and that interest rates revert to levels prevailing in 2004.
 The 5.15 percent annuity rate is for households born before 1952.
 Subsequent birth cohorts are projected to face lower annuity rates.

-&lt;sup>17 The assumed intertemporal elasticity of substitution, under the assumption of constant relative risk aversion, equals the inverse of the coefficient of risk aversion.
+&lt;sup>18 The assumed intertemporal elasticity of substitution, under the assumption of constant relative risk aversion, equals the inverse of the coefficient of risk aversion.
 If the assumed intertemporal elasticities of consumption were lower, post-retirement wealth paths would be flatter, requiring the household to accumulate more wealth to generate a given amount of first year retirement income.
 If, at the extreme, the households had an intertemporal elasticity of substitution of zero, they would optimally spend only the interest of 4 percent and would require 29 percent more wealth at retirement than the NRRI households.

-assumed to equal 1/3, consistent with Scholz and Seshadri.
+The speed of the decline in spending depends on marital status (married couples have the greatest life expectancy and single men the shortest) and the percentage of wealth that is preannuitized through employer pensions and Social Security (the higher the percentage, the more rapid will be the decline).
+It also depends on the intertemporal elasticity of substitution, which is assumed to equal 1/3, consistent with Scholz and Seshadri.
 Our procedure involves calculating, for each of 48 household types, a target replacement rate that will permit the household to enjoy the same level of consumption in each period prior to retirement and in the first year of retirement, and an optimally declining level of consumption in retirement.
 From these 48 household types, targets and drawdown rates are calculated for 12 types of households - low, medium, and high-earner single men, single women, one-earner couples and two-earner couples - by taking weighted averages of renters and homeowners with and without defined benefit pension coverage.